dmotte/docker-portmap-server/README.md

 It is meant to act as a server for the [dmotte/portmap-client](https://github.com/dmotte/docker-portmap-client) image, but should work with any OpenSSH client.

+If you want a **rootless** version of this image, check out [dmotte/docker-portmap-server-rootless](https://github.com/dmotte/docker-portmap-server-rootless).

 > :package: This image is also on **Docker Hub** as [`dmotte/portmap-server`](https://hub.docker.com/r/dmotte/portmap-server) and runs on **several architectures** (e.g. amd64, arm64, ...).
 To see the full list of supported platforms, please refer to the [`.github/workflows/main.yml`](.github/workflows/main.yml) file.
 If you need an architecture which is currently unsupported, feel free to open an issue.

 ## Usage